Marosszék

-Marosszék (/hu/) was one of the seats in the historical Székely Land.
+Marosszék (/hu/) was one of the seats in the historical Székely Land area.
+Historically it was part of the Kingdom of Hungary.
+After World War I it became part of Romania.
 It was named after the Maros, a river with the biggest discharge in the seat.

-The composer Zoltán Kodály wrote the Dances of Marosszék (1927, for piano, later orchestrated) based on the folk music of this region.
+The composer Zoltán Kodály wrote the Dances of Marosszék, a 1927 piece for piano which was later orchestrated, based on the folk music of the region.

 Population

-The total population of the area was 91,008.
-The religious make-up of Marosszék in 1867 was the following:
+In 1867 the total population of Marosszék was 91,008.
+The population has historically been made up mainly of Székelys, an ethnic subgroup of Hungarians.

+The religious make-up of the area in 1867 was: